nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Examples:
 * `delete i/2` deletes the person with an ID of 2 in the address book.
-* `delete n/John Doe` deletes the person with the name John Doe.
+* `delete n/John Doe` deletes the person with the name John Doe (if no one else have the same name).

 **Info:** Instead of completely deleting the profile from the database, NetConnect does a soft delete of the profile instead.
 What this means is that the profile still exists in the database, but is marked as inactive, and will not appear in your current list or searches.
+**Warnings:** Due to the destructive nature of this action, NetConnect will require a confirmation from the user before it is executed.

 ### Adding a Remark to a Person : `remark`

 Adds a remark to a person in the address book.

-Format: `remark ID r/REMARK`
+Format: `remark i/ID r/REMARK`

 * Adds a remark to the person with the specified `ID`.
 * `ID` refers to the unique identification number assigned to each person when first added to the list.
 * `ID` **must refer to a person that exist within NetConnect**.
-* You can remove a remark from a person by typing `rmark ID` without specifying any remarks after it.
+* You can remove a remark from a person by typing `rmark i/ID` without specifying any remarks after it.

 Examples:
-* `remark 1 r/John is a very good client` Adds a remark to the person with ID of 1.
+* `remark i/1 r/John is a very good client` Adds a remark to the person with ID of 1.
-* `remark 2 ` Removes the remark from the person with ID of 2.
+* `remark i/2 ` Removes the remark from the person with ID of 2.

 ### Listing all persons : `list`